StudioTakken/tak-simple-bookkeeper/README.md

 It needed to be simple and straitforward.
 Free and open-source, for freelancers and small businesses.

+Oh, en ja, teksten zijn vooral in het nederlands, voorlopig.
+Oh, and yes, texts are meanly in dutch, or in bad english.

 ## Build with

 - PHP 8.0.2 & Mysql (I'm using [MAMP](https://www.mamp.info) locally)